Warframe: Empyrean

 The "Empyrean" update was revealed during TennoCon 2018 in July of that year and released on December 12, 2019.
 The update allowed players to construct a Railjack, an upgradeable spacecraft inspired by FTL: Faster Than Light.
 Players will be able to gain non-playable characters to populate the ship, customize the ship, and add upgrades.
-The Railjack can then be used in larger space-based missions, including space battles with enemy forces.
+The Railjack can be used in larger space-based missions, including space battles with enemy forces.
 Additionally, the game was planned to gain a system similar to the Nemesis system in Middle-earth: Shadow of Mordor, and feature boss characters that the player would fight multiple times, with the boss changing its armaments and tactics based on the past fights with the player.
 Empyrean update was released in 3 phases, with the first phase released on the PC build of the game on December 12, 2019.

 The Old Blood

-Warframe's planned nemesis system was launched October 31, 2019 as the second phase of Empyrean, with the Nintendo Switch launch delayed to November 19, 2019.
+Warframe's planned nemesis system was launched on October 31, 2019, as the second phase of Empyrean, with the Nintendo Switch launch delayed to November 19, 2019.
 This update revealed the nemesis as a "Kuva Lich" - A once-ordinary Grineer grunt, turned super-soldier through infusion with a mystical resource named Kuva.
 This enemy establishes their influence over planets in the Origin System, builds a following of "Thralls" which can be defeated to reveal hints on how to defeat the Lich permanently, steals resources from the player if they finish a mission in Lich territory, and has unique personalities, weapons, appearances, and semi-randomly generated names and weaknesses, resistances, and immunities to different types of damage.
 A Lich can be generated in missions against the Grineer faction by performing an execution on a special enemy named a "Kuva Larvling".
 Said executions are performed with a newly introduced special weapon named the Parazon - a small blade attached to a rope equipped on the Warframe's wrist.
 The Parazon is also used to execute Thralls and specific enemies, for the game's Hacking minigame, and visually in some cutscenes.
 The Old Blood also introduced Grendel, the game's 42nd Warframe, together with his signature weapon.
 Two earlier Warframes, named Vauban and Ember, were adjusted to better function in the game's current state.
 Additionally, the game's "Melee 3.0" system had its release completed.